Purdue-ECE-32300/lab_book/source/lab_05.md

 4. Disconnect the $a$-phase from {guilabel}`Analog Output 1` and connect the
    $b$-phase to {guilabel}`Analog Output 1`.
 Restart the host simulation.
-   Measure the inductance versus position of the phase $b$ winding as done with the $a$ winding.
+   Measure the inductance versus position of the phase $b$ winding as done with the $a$ winding, being sure to rotate the rotor in the same direction as before.
 Again, save the data in file {file}`lb.mat`.
 Repeat the previous steps for the phase $c$ winding, saving the data in {file}`lc.mat`.
 Load {file}`la.mat` into MATLAB with the command `load la.mat` in your plotting script.
-The data will be stored as 2-column matrices of position (radians) and inductance (Henrys).
+The data will be stored as 2-column matrices of position (radians) and inductance (Henries).
 Separate the data into vectors of inductance and position, i.e.

    ```matlab
    qrma = position